— FAQ —

 The E-Power system optimizes the energy flow to reduce losses, to reduce the peak of current and voltage, improving harmonics of current, improving the power factor and cosphi, reducing heat losses (due to Joule effect) on the electrical lines and thus optimizing the energy absorbed by the loads.
 In this way, the electrical system is more efficient, power absorbed is lower and thus electricity consumption too.
 Furthermore, loads will work better and therefore reduces their wear and extending the life cycle.

-Attached a Laboratory Short Presentation from our joint laboratory with the University of Florence, Smart Energy Lab, where we carried out tests with the E-Power installed upstream of an electrical network consisting only of electronic loads.
+Attached below is a Laboratory Short Presentation from our joint laboratory with the University of Florence, Smart Energy Lab, where we carried out tests with the E-Power installed upstream of an electrical network consisting only of electronic loads.
 In the presentation, you will be able to appreciate the benefits of the E-Power system, which I remind you, have a scale at laboratory level that implies an amplification at a real level, i.e. in the field.

 What are the measurement methods used?